mohammadkazem-sadoughi/chat-graph/README.md

 > 🔒 **Security Alert: fsevents.node**
 > On first run, macOS might show a security warning about "fsevents.node".
 This is normal and safe for development:
 > - `fsevents` is a legitimate macOS file-watching module used by React's development server
-> - It's essential for features like hot-reloading (auto-updating while you code)
-> - This warning only appears in development, not in production builds
->
-> **To resolve:**
-> 1. Open System Settings → Privacy & Security
-> 2. Scroll down to the warning message about "fsevents.node"
-> 3. Click "Allow Anyway"
-> 4. Run `make run` again
 >
 > If the warning persists:
 > 1. Close your current terminal